Proximal Diffusion Neural Sampler: Experiments

-\begin{itemize}[leftmargin=15pt] \item \textit{Continuous synthetic energy functions}$\quad$ Following \citep{choi2025naas}, we consider four different multi-modal synthetic benchmarks; the 32-well many-well potential (MW-54, 5D), Funnel (5D), a 40-component Gaussian mixture (GMM40, 50D), and a mixture of Student’s \(t\) distribution (MoS, 50D) are considered.
-We evaluate with two metrics; the maximum mean discrepancy (MMD) \citep{akhound2024iterated} and the Sinkhorn distance (Sinkhorn) with a small entropic regularization ($10^{-3}$) \citep{chen2025sequential}. \item \textit{Particle potentials}\quad We consider classical continuous potentials where the energy \(V(x)\) is analytic and depends on pairwise distances in an \(n\)-particle system.
+\paragraph{Overview} We evaluate our model on the following continuous target benchmarks: \begin{itemize}[leftmargin=0pt] \item \textit{Continuous synthetic energy functions}$\quad$ Following \citep{choi2025naas}, we consider four different multi-modal synthetic benchmarks; the 32-well many-well potential (MW-54, 5D), Funnel (5D), a 40-component Gaussian mixture (GMM40, 50D), and a mixture of Student’s \(t\) distribution (MoS, 50D) are considered.
+We evaluate with two metrics; the maximum mean discrepancy (MMD) \citep{akhound2024iterated} and the Sinkhorn distance (Sinkhorn) with a small entropic regularization ($10^{-3}$) \citep{chen2025sequential}. \item \textit{Particle potentials}\quad We consider classical continuous potentials where the energy \(E(x)\) is analytic and depends on pairwise distances in an \(n\)-particle system.
 Following \citet{akhound2024iterated}, we consider DW-4 (2D, 4 particles), LJ-13 (3D, 13 particles), and LJ-55 (3D, 55 particles).
+We use the equivariant 2-Wasserstein distance and 2-Wasserstein distance between the ground-truth and the generated samples, following \citep{akhound2024iterated, liu2025asbs}.
+For the ground-truth samples, we use MCMC samples from \citet{klein2023timewarp}. \item \textit{Alanine Dipeptide (AD)}\quad The AD system contains $22$ atoms in three-dimensional space.
+Following prior work \citep{midgley2023flow}, we simulate the molecule using the OpenMM package \citep{eastman2017openmm} and parameterize its geometry in terms of internal coordinates, resulting in a 60-dimensional representation.
+For evaluation, we compare the distribution of generated samples against the reference distribution using the KL divergence computed from $10^4$ samples.
+Our evaluation metric is KL divergence (DKL) between generated and reference samples for the backbone angles $\phi$, $\psi$ and the methyl rotation angles $\gamma_1$, $\gamma_2$, $\gamma_3$.
+In addition to these quantitative metrics, we also visualize the energy histogram, torsion plot, and Ramachandran plot for both generated and reference samples to assess structural fidelity.
+We use $10^6$ samples for torsion plot and Ramachandran plot. \end{itemize}

-We use the equivariant 2-Wasserstein distance and 2-Wassserstein distance between the ground truth and the generated samples, following \citep{akhound2024iterated, liu2025asbs}.
-For the ground-truth samples, we use MCMC samples from \citet{klein2023timewarp}. \end{itemize} Detailed benchmark descriptions, experimental settings, and evaluation metrics are provided in \cref{app:exp_cont}.
+Detailed benchmark descriptions, experimental settings, and evaluation metrics are provided in \cref{app:exp_cont}.
 In \cref{app:result1_conti}, we also compare the WDCE baseline, the main baseline of our models to our \emph{proximal} WDCE.
 Moreover, in \cref{app:result1_conti,app:result2_conti}, we further present qualitative and quantitative results, including ablations over hyperparameters and schedulers, and sample visualizations.